Flashback: Comics Retailer #24

 The little state icons were a happy find in 1994, thanks to a clip-art CD-ROM in the art department — though the lack of ready-made Canadian province and overseas country icons would be a headache later on.
 My one lingering regret was that I insisted on putting stars on the map icons to indicate where the stores were located.
 That was a blunder, because sometimes we got their positions wrong, either through error or something getting jostled in the page-layout software.
 Countless were the complaints from retailers over the years that the stars were in the wrong locations.
 I eventually ran a box warning that the maps were not to be used for aviation purposes!

-Next month: "Marvel Mart" sets off a chain reaction that turns distribution upside-down.
+Next: When this series continues, "Marvel Mart" sets off a chain reaction that turns distribution upside-down.
 Until then, we'll hop ahead to a summer 1994 event...